-- ABSL2 housing duration has been met (e.g. animals administered viral vectors removed from ABSL2 after 72 hours) - Animals infected with animal pathogens and housed at ABSL2 only due to risk to other animals - Necropsy of large animals unable to fit inside containment devices (i.e. pigs, sheep)
+- ABSL2 housing duration has been met (e.g. animals administered viral vectors removed from ABSL2 after 72 hours) - Animals infected with animal pathogens and housed at ABSL2 only due to risk to other animals - Necropsy of large animals unable to fit inside containment devices (e.g., pigs, sheep) - ABSL2 housing has been downgraded to ABSL1 documented by internal or external testing (e.g human cell lines tested by manufacturer to be free from pathogens of concern). - $\circ$ Documentation must be provided. - Human-derived substances obtained directly from patients cannot be tested nor downgraded.